daniel-cit/terraform-example-foundation/0-bootstrap/README-GitHub.md

    cd ..
    ```

+1. You can now move to the instructions in the [4-infra-pipeline](#deploying-step-4-infra-pipeline) stage.

+## Deploying step 4-infra-pipeline

+TODO

-1. You can now move to the instructions in the [4-projects](#deploying-step-4-projects) stage.
+1. You can now move to the instructions in the [5-projects](#deploying-step-5-projects) stage.

-## Deploying step 4-projects
+## Deploying step 5-projects
+TODO

-1. Clone the repository you created to host the `4-projects` terraform configuration at the same level of the `terraform-example-foundation` folder.
+1. Clone the repository you created to host the `5-projects` terraform configuration at the same level of the `terraform-example-foundation` folder.

    ```bash
    git clone git@github.com:<GITHUB-OWNER>/<GITHUB-PROJECTS-REPO>.git gcp-projects